 Working America reaches a demographic that, frankly, the Democratic Party has not been communicating very well with in recent years, which makes their work all the more valuable and even essential.

 For decades, the GOP has held an advantage over the Democratic Party at the local level, but these two groups, Contest Every Race and Run For Something, are working to remedy that.
 They recruit, train, and support candidates to run for offices that would normally be seen as unwinnable and therefore left uncontested.
+You might ask what the good is in contesting an unwinnable race, but the answers are that:

 - Some of them are in fact winnable!
 Both organizations boast impressive “batting averages” for winning races that would otherwise have been conceded to the GOP without a challenge.